mtheall/ftpd/README.md

     devkitA64
     libnx
     switch-tools
+    switch-libzstd

-They are available as part of the `switch-dev` meta-package.
+The first three are available as part of the `switch-dev` meta-package.
+Additionally, ImageMagick is required for converting assets.

 Build `switch/ftpd.nro`: